DrDanicka/trading_strategy_tester/docs/user/examples/indicator_examples.md

 # Indicator Examples

 This section provides a collection of example indicators that can be used with the Trading Strategy Tester.
-Each example demonstrates a different approach to trading, showcasing the flexibility and power of the framework.
-You can use these examples as a starting point for your own indicators or as inspiration for new ideas.
+They all return a series of the same length as the input series, containing the calculated indicator values.
+You can use them separately of the `Strategy` object for your own analysis or as part of a trading strategy.

 All available indicators can be found [here](../../dev/modules/indicators.md).
 The indicators are implemented as functions which take input series of type `pd.Series` and parameters and return a series of the same length with the indicator values for given input series.